SocialDesignHouse/jquery.eightTracks/README.md

 `eventName` should be a string and should be the name of an event.

-`e` will contain the event information, like type, name, etc and isn't particularly useful in most cases.
+`e` will contain the event information, like type, name, etc and isn't particularly useful for most of this plug-in's events.

 `response` will contain the information returned from the plug-in.